Mixing, malnormal subgroups and cohomology in degree one: Questions

 D.~Osin pointed out to the author that some acylindrically hyperbolic groups have a trivial $\ell^p$-cohomology for all $p \in [1,\infty[$.
 A result of Lohou\'e \cite{Loh} (see also \cite[Theorem 1.2 or Corollary 3.14]{Go}) shows that, for non-amenable groups, $H^1(G,\lmd_{\ell^pG}) \neq 0$ implies the existence of a harmonic function with gradient in $\ell^p$.
 Hence, a weaker condition than ``trivial [reduced] $\ell^p$-cohomology'' as $p \to \infty$ is to ask whether there is a harmonic function with gradient in $c_0$.
 At the moment, it is unclear whether or not acylindrically hyperbolic groups always have a harmonic function with gradient in $c_0$.
 Harmonic function with gradient in $c_0$ are produced from the harmonic cocycles of strongly mixing unitary representations (see \cite[\S{}2.5 and Corollary 2.6]{GJ} or Lemma \ref{tgradcond-l}). \begin{ques} Assume a finitely generated group $G$ has a harmonic function with gradient in $c_0$.
 Is there a strongly mixing linear isometric representation of $G$ on a strictly convex Banach space with non-trivial reduced cohomology? \end{ques} Note that the representation may not (in general) be unitary (there are hyperbolic groups with property (T), see \eg \.Zuk \cite[Theorem 3 and 4]{Zuk}).

-The reduced $\ell^p$-cohomology is group is monotone (if it non-trivial for $p$ then it is non-trivial for all $q>p$).
+For $p\in ]1,\infty[$, the triviality of the reduced $\ell^p$-cohomology in groups is monotone (if it non-trivial for $p$ then it is non-trivial for all $q>p$).
 The infimal $p$ where the $\ell^p$-cohomology is non-trivial is sometimes denoted $p_c(G)$.
 Corollary \ref{tcoefflpharm-c} seems to relate $p_c(G)$ to the quantity $p(G)$ introduced by Shalom in \cite[\S{}1.8 and \S{}4]{Shal2}.
 Note that the conditions on the coefficients are not the same and are there differences in reduced/unreduced cohomology, nevertheless this raises the question: when is there an inequality $p_c(G) \leq p(G)$?
 Links between $\ell^p$-cohomology and $p(G)$ are also hinted at in Bourdon, Martin \& Valette \cite{BMV}.

 Let $G$ be a torsion-free group, $\pi:G \to \mr{GL}(V)$ a representation with finite stabilisers and $b \in Z^1(G,\pi)$.
 If $b(g) =0$ for some $g \in G$, then Lemma \ref{tlempt-l} implies that $b \equiv 0$ on the malnormal hull of $\pgen{g}$ (because $\pgen{g}$ is infinite and contained in $\ker b$).
 This looks like a first step to extend a result from Peterson \& Thom \cite[Theorem 4.1]{PT} to other representation.
 The crucial point that ``$\forall b \in Z^1(G,\pi), b(g) =0 \implies b(h) =0$'' implies ``$\forall b\in Z^1(G,\pi), b(g) =0 \iff b(h) =0$'' seems out of reach.